 4.00 credits.
-This course introduces the mathematical foundations of interest theory and financial derivatives.
-Topics include: measurement of interest; annuities certain; yield rates; amortization schedules and sinking funds; bonds and related securities; yield curves, spot rates, and forward rates; convexity and immunization; derivative securities; forward contracts; put and call options, including put-call parity; hedging; futures; and swaps.
-This is a first course aimed at students preparing for the Actuarial Examination FM. \Prerequisite(s): MA 117 and MA 121.
+This course introduces the mathematical foundations of financial mathematics.
+Topics include time value of money; annuities; loans; bonds; general cash flows and portfolios; immunization; interest rate swaps; and determinants of interest rates.
+This course is aimed at students preparing for the Actuarial Examination FM Prerequisite(s): MA 121.
 Fall semester.